karenanderson-exeter/HKH_veg_expansion_GEE/README.md

 Roy, D.P., Kovalskyy, V., Zhang, H.K., Vermote, E.F., Yan, L., Kumar, S.S. and Egorov, A. (2016) Characterization of Landsat-7 to Landsat-8 reflective wavelength and normalized difference vegetation index continuity.
 Remote sensing of Environment, 185, pp.57-70. [https://www.sciencedirect.com/science/article/pii/S0034425715302455]

+## Part 1: what is the extent of the subnival zone? ##

+We used the Moderate Resolution Imaging Spectrometer (MODIS) fractional snow product to answer this question at two scales:

+1. the "P140/R40-41" region, which is the area defined by two tiles of Landsat data (path 140, rows 40 and 41; see manuscript Figure 2).
+The region referred to as P140/R40-41 covered an area on the Nepal/Tibet border centred on Mount Everest.
+2. the national extent of Nepal.

+We selected recent years (2013-2017) to generate a product describing the median snow covered area in late Summer (August and September), when the snow cover is at a minimum (determined using: http://geoapps.icimod.org/HKHSnowCover/).
+This output was used to represent permanent snow-covered areas for the ROI.
+The permanent snow-covered area was combined with the Randolph Glacier Inventory (RGI) to calculate the spatial extent of permanent snow and ice cover.
+This was compared to the extent of the entire subnival zone, represented by the total area above 4150 m.a.s.l using the Shuttle Radar Topography Mission (SRTM) 30 m gridded dataset as a measurement of height above mean sea level.

-## Part 1: Has the spatial extent of subnival vegetation changed and, if so, at what rate and where? ##
+## Part 2: Has the spatial extent of subnival vegetation changed and, if so, at what rate and where? ##

 ### P140/R40-41 region ##